 Bulimia has serious health consequences and can even be deadly.
 Bulimics who use vomiting, laxatives, or diuretics to purge put themselves at risk of dehydration, which can be fatal.
 Electrolyte imbalances brought about by these methods of purging can cause deadly complications like kidney failure or heart problems.
-If you are suffering from bulimia, or you think someone close to you might be, getting help from bulimia treatment Delray Beach facilities is essential to prevent these deadly complications.
+If you are suffering from bulimia, or you think someone close to you might be, getting help from bulimia treatment in Delray Beach is essential to prevent these deadly complications.

-Our bulimia treatment in Delray Beach programs helps people suffering from bulimia to surrender the need to control their diets.
+Our programs help people suffering from bulimia to surrender the need to control their diets.
 The professionals at our bulimia treatment Delray Beach center can help you overcome the vicious binge-and-purge cycle that’s destroying your health and your appearance.
-As you work to develop healthy eating habits and coping mechanisms for stress, our bulimia treatment in Delray Beach professionals will help you repair your damaged body image and address the emotional, relationship and self-esteem issues that contribute to the development of disorders like bulimia.
+So, as you work to develop healthy eating habits and coping mechanisms for stress, our bulimia treatment in Delray Beach professionals will help you repair your damaged body image and address the emotional, relationship and self-esteem issues that contribute to the development of disorders like bulimia.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.